mattcroat/joy-of-code/posts/blazing-fast-sveltekit-search/blazing-fast-sveltekit-search.md

 - `search.ts` is going to house our indexing and search logic
 - `search.json/+server.ts` is an endpoint that's going to serve the prerendered content as JSON for indexing (this avoids having to write a JSON file)
-- `+page.svelte` is where our search lives
+- `+page.svelte` is where the search UI lives

 The naming, and placement of these files is not important outside the usual SvelteKit conventions for creating routes.

-## Prepare The Data
+## Preparing The Data

 You can find [example posts](https://github.com/joysofcode/sveltekit-flexsearch/blob/main/src/routes/search.json/posts.json) in the repo if you want to try it out.

-Here I'm just importing the posts and serving them as JSON, but you probably have Markdown content that you have to import and strip into plain text.
+Here I'm just importing the posts and serving them as JSON, but you probably have Markdown content that you want to import and strip into plain text.

 ```ts:routes/search.json/+server.ts showLineNumbers
 import { json } from '@sveltejs/kit'